ColuLocalNetwork/CLN-solidity/docs/overview.md

  ## [EllipseMarketMaker](reference/EllipseMarketMaker.md)

 EllipseMarketMaker is the core logic of CLN's market making.
-This is an autonomous market marker, providing instance liquidity for CC/CLN exchange.
+This is an autonomous market marker, providing instance liquidity for CLN/CC exchange.
+For more information and mathematical formulas see the appendix of the [white papper](https://cln.network/pdf/cln_whitepaper.pdf).